jaz-on/feed-to-blogroll/README.txt

 = Styling =
 The plugin includes responsive CSS that works with most themes.
 You can override styles by adding custom CSS to your theme.

+= Privacy & Data Handling =

+= Data Collection =
+This plugin collects and stores:
+- Feedbin API credentials (encrypted)
+- Blog metadata from RSS feeds
+- Synchronization logs and timestamps

+= Data Retention =
+- API credentials are stored until plugin deactivation
+- Blog data is retained according to WordPress post lifecycle
+- Sync logs are kept for 30 days by default

+= Third-party Services =
+- Feedbin API: Used for RSS feed synchronization
+- No data is shared with other third-party services

+= GDPR Compliance =
+- Users can export their blogroll data via OPML
+- Users can request data deletion through WordPress admin
+- No personal data is collected beyond what's necessary for functionality

+= Accessibility =

+= WCAG 2.1 AA Compliance =
+- Semantic HTML structure with proper heading hierarchy
+- ARIA labels and roles for interactive elements
+- Keyboard navigation support for all features
+- Screen reader compatibility with descriptive text
+- High contrast support and focus indicators

+= Screen Reader Support =
+- Descriptive alt text for all images
+- ARIA live regions for dynamic content updates
+- Proper form labeling and error messaging
+- Semantic markup for navigation and content structure

+= Keyboard Navigation =
+- Tab order follows logical content flow
+- All interactive elements accessible via keyboard
+- Skip links for main content areas
+- Focus indicators visible on all focusable elements

 = Troubleshooting =